-My forthcoming book, The Imposteress Rabbit Breeder, is a social history of Mary Toft, who took part in a monstrous birth hoax in 1726 during which Toft appeared to give birth to 17 rabbits.
+My most recent book, The Imposteress Rabbit Breeder (Oxford University Press, 2020) is a social history of Mary Toft, who took part in a monstrous birth hoax in 1726 during which Toft appeared to give birth to 17 rabbits.
 The project is about the experiences and emotions of Toft and the people around her, and also situates the case in the context of early-eighteenth-century politics.
-This will be published by Oxford University Press in January 2019.

 My previous books include The Little Republic (OUP, 2012), in which I reconstructed men's experiences of the house, examining the authority that accrued to mundane and everyday household practices and employing men's own concepts to understand what men thought and felt about their domestic lives.
 My first book, Reading Sex (CUP, 2004), examined ideas of gender difference in eighteenth-century erotic culture.

 I am committed to the public understanding of the History and public engagement in this area.
 I have developed relationships with many public partners in projects that support teaching, disseminate current research and lead to co-produced research between academics and other groups.
 This includes a community project with Sheffield Visual Arts Group and Museums Sheffield, 'Art and Craft in Sheffield: Our history in 100 Objects', and a project with staff and residents at Roundabout, a charity for homeless youth, on their refurbished eighteenth-century hostel.
 Hostel residents produced displays and a short film about the hostel, having visited archives and other historic sites.
 I have supervised several AHRC Collaborative Doctoral Awards, and am currently in the supervisory team for 3 PhD students working between the University of Sheffield and Chatsworth on the history of servants: From Servants to Staff: The Whole Community in the Chatsworth Household 1700-1950.
 Most recently, I am developing a public engagement programme arising from the Leverhulme project which includes collaborations with schools, adult education and the National Literacy Trust.